Lirioth/Fullstack2026/Week1Python/Day5MiniProject/README.md

 - **🔍 Debug systematically**: Use print statements to track values
 - **📚 Reference previous days**: Apply patterns from earlier exercises
 - **🤝 Ask for help**: Don't hesitate to seek guidance when stuck

+---

+## 📊 Assessment Checklist

+Verify your Week 1 mastery before moving forward:

+### 🥉 Essential (Required)
+- [ ] Complete Tic-Tac-Toe game with working win detection
+- [ ] Implement input validation in all projects
+- [ ] Use functions to organize code logically
+- [ ] Apply loops for game flow and repetition
+- [ ] Successfully integrate concepts from Days 1-4

+### 🥈 Intermediate (Recommended)
+- [ ] Complete Hangman game with ASCII art
+- [ ] Solve at least 3 challenges from Challenges1 or Challenges2
+- [ ] Implement replay functionality in games
+- [ ] Add error handling for edge cases
+- [ ] Write clear docstrings for all functions
+- [ ] Organize code into logical modules

+### 🥇 Advanced (Optional)
+- [ ] Complete Advanced Algorithm challenges
+- [ ] Optimize code for performance
+- [ ] Add advanced features (scoring, difficulty levels)
+- [ ] Implement AI opponent for Tic-Tac-Toe
+- [ ] Create comprehensive test cases
+- [ ] Build additional projects beyond requirements

+### 💪 Week 1 Mastery (Bonus)
+- [ ] Complete ALL exercises from Days 1-5 (XP + Gold + Ninja)
+- [ ] Solve all Daily Challenges
+- [ ] Build a custom project combining all concepts
+- [ ] Refactor code with advanced Python patterns
+- [ ] Create a portfolio presentation of your work

+---

 ## 🎓 Portfolio Presentation